-Actually, most of them aren't.
+Actually, most of them don’t.
 The majority of players must work extremely hard, in order to provide for their families and secure their own future.

-Fernández grew up at San Martin, a tough and a poor neighborhood of Buenos Aires.
+Fernández grew up in San Martin, a tough and a poor neighborhood of Buenos Aires.
 Drugs, guns and crimes were part the daily life.
-Few of his friends, whom he played football with, are now dead or in prison.
+A few of his friends, whom he played football with, are now dead or in prison.
 In his case the cliché is true; Football was his only ticket out of this reality.